17 Secret Waiter Tricks That Diners Never Notice

 They'll play favorites

-If a waiter has ever made you feel extra special, don't get too big of a head.
+If a waiter has ever made you feel extra special, don't let your head get too big.
 They probably do that for all of their tables.
 It's one of the easiest waiter tricks to do with after-dinner mints.
 "At the end of the night, if you leave mints on the table, give them the normal amount of mints, walk away for a second (or look like you're thinking) and then give them a few more mints," says Reddit user ADillPickle.
 "They'll think you're doing them a favor by treating them extra special."